Etn40ff/dockerized-snx/README.md

 # Introduction

-The Linux client for Checkpoint VPN `snx` is a i386 executable; this container wraps it so that it is not necessary to use a muliarch distro.
+The Linux client for Checkpoint VPN, `snx`, is a i386 executable; this container wraps it so that it is not necessary to use a muliarch distro.

 This container should be run with `--net=host --privileged` in order for it to